It was the most important derby since the first time the two sides met in Roker Park’s inaugural season in 1898-99.

 Eventually, the game kicked off in the early evening daylight, when County Durham’s own George Courtney blew the whistle to get the game started in the drizzle in front of 32,199 ahead of the 121st Tyne-Wear derby, which was billed as the most important game ever between the two sides.

-Newcastle almost took the lead after 8 minutes when McGhee hit the outside of Norman’s post with a left foot shot, but 5 minutes later, it happened.
+Newcastle almost took the lead after eight minutes when McGhee hit the outside of Norman’s post with a left foot shot, but five minutes later, it happened.

 John Kay threw a long throw down the line on the right hand side to Gabbiadini, who flicked it over his own head right into the path of Gary Owers which nobody in black and white had bothered to track.

 Owers scissor-kicked the ball to the near post where Eric Gates was steaming into the six yard box to meet the ball to give us an early lead.
 The Sunderland fans at the other end of the ground were a sea of arms and legs.